gioppoluca/sheet-export/README.md

 ### Mapping file

-The mapping file is a JS file that has to be names "player.js" or "npc.js" and contain a class named **MappingClass** that inherits from the base class
+The mapping file is a JS file that has to be named "player.js" or "npc.js" and contains a class named **MappingClass** that inherits from the base class **baseMapping**

 ```javascript
 import baseMapping from "../../../../scripts/baseMapping.js";